 “He’ll be here,” Chartreuse assured, holding a small crystal up to the light.
 Luci merely shook her head and resumed her reading.
 After all, there was still a good twenty minutes left in their lunch, it might as well be productive.

-“Excellent!”
-Chartreuse declared, slapping her palm against the table with enough force to make Luci jump.
-“This means we can be ready for her!”
+“Excellent,” Chartreuse declared, slapping her palm against the table with enough force to make Luci jump.
+“This means we can be, like, ready for her.”

 Their newest companion dropped his gaze to the floor.
-“N-No. Clarke didn’t give me d-details.”
+“N-No. Clarke didn’t give d-details.”